-Since the release of Samba 1.9.17(alpha1) Samba has been updated to enable it to support the replication of browse lists across subnet boundaries.
-New code and options have been added to achieve this.
+Since the release of Samba 1.9.17(alpha1), Samba has supported the replication of browse lists across subnet boundaries.
 This section describes how to set this feature up in different settings.

-To see browse lists that span TCP/IP subnets (ie. networks separated by routers that don't pass broadcast traffic) you must set up at least one WINS server.
+To see browse lists that span TCP/IP subnets (ie. networks separated by routers that don't pass broadcast traffic), you must set up at least one WINS server.
 The WINS server acts as a DNS for NetBIOS names, allowing NetBIOS name to IP address translation to be done by doing a direct query of the WINS server.
 This is done via a directed UDP packet on port 137 to the WINS server machine.
 The reason for a WINS server is that by default, all NetBIOS name to IP address translation is done by broadcasts from the querying machine.
 This means that machines on one subnet will not be able to resolve the names of machines on another subnet without using a WINS server.